 Featured Research Sites

 There are over 20 groups currently researching sites throughout greater Brattleboro, including 8 schools and 14 classrooms.
 Sample a few of the sites in progress below, or read more about site selection, research teams, and see the full list of sites.

 Did You Know?

 By bringing together partners from different backgrounds to share in a common mission, the Brattleboro Words Project helps unite the community at a time when there is too much division in the world.

 Five local organizations and some of the areas finest writers, scholars, artists, artisans, educators, and storytellers are lending their skills and passion to this community-wide collaboration.

 The more you know about a place, the more deeply connected you become.
 Students, teachers, artists of all kinds, and the public are engaged in learning about the people and places that have come before, while connecting with each other in new ways, to help form the community they desire.

 Together, we are creating the Brattleboro Words Trail.
 Along the way, we’re producing hands-on public exhibits, performances, and roundtable discussions, and podcasts that engage, inspire, and build a deepening awareness.

 The Brattleboro area has an embarrassment of riches when it comes to its history of book publishing, printing, literature and the like, but few people who live here, much less outsiders, appreciate this history.
-The Brattleboro Words Project will bring these facts to the fore in an entertaining and creative way that aims to involve the whole community over time.
+The Brattleboro Words Project brings these facts to the fore in an entertaining and creative way that aims to involve the whole community over time.

 Join Us in Building the Brattleboro Words Trail!